 FAQs

-What is the main difference between a product owner and a product manager?
+What’s the main difference between a product owner and a product manager?

 Can a product owner become a product manager?

 Yes, a product owner can become a product manager.
-The transition requires gaining experience in strategic planning, market analysis, and product lifecycle management.
+The transition requires gaining experience in strategic planning, market analysis and product lifecycle management.
 Building a deeper understanding of market trends and customer needs is key to making this shift from a product owner to a product manager.

 Do all companies need a product owner and product manager?